Sinead O'Connor (Hollyoaks): 2010–2015

-She returns to Hollyoaks and dumps Bart.
+Sinead breaks up with Bart.
 Sinead starts college and forms a tenuous friendship with Maddie, who joins her and Ruby in bullying Esther.
 When Maddie realises that Sinead and Bart are growing close again, she convinces her to date Gaz Bennett (Joel Goonan) instead.
 Maddie encourages her to consummate her relationship with Gaz and convinces Bart to plant stolen goods on Gaz, but Sinead is arrested.
 Maddie attempts to tell Sinead about Gaz's unexpected move on her, but Sinead refuses to believe her.
 While Gaz is about to leave Sinead, he and Sinead learn that they have jobs, selling concert merchandise in London, but only as a couple.
 At a Wretch 32 concert, Bart comes on stage and sings a song for Sinead.
 This convinces her to get back with him and Gaz leaves.
 Bart is caught growing cannabis in his attic and he decides to run away.
 Sinead tries to leave with him but the charges are dropped.
 She eventually tires of his cannabis habit and threatens to leave him.
 When Bart refuses to stop smoking cannabis, she ends their relationship.
 She attends a party and has a one-night stand with a mystery man but later reunites with Bart.
 Sinead joins her friends in a stolen van driving Ruby and Jono to their wedding.
 Bart and Esther chase the van to stop the wedding, but the van's brakes fail and they crash into a separate wedding venue.
 Martin "Jono" Johnson (Dylan Llewellyn) saves Ruby but Maddie and Neil Cooper (Tosin Cole) die in the explosion.